 Reve nue

-2023 RM'000 2022 RM'000 Segment
+2024 RM'000 2023 RM'000 Segment

+Customer 1 1,739 1,462 Property management

-Customer 1 2,102 3,078 Consultancy
+Customer 2 - 2,102 Property management consultancy

-32. Financial Instruments
+30. Financial instruments

 (a) Classification of financial instruments

 Financial assets and financial liabilities are measured on an ongoing basis either at fair value or at amortised cost.
 The principal accounting policies in Note 3 describe how the classes of financial instruments are measured, and how income and expense, including fair value gains and losses, are recognised.